 If you have ever wanted to be an archaeologist and explore the past, this room gives an insight into the world of underwater exploration.
 With dioramas of archaeologists at work, you can learn about the challenges they face and the technology they use to see under the waves.

 Sunken Settlements Exhibition

-Fort Victoria Exhibition
+Fort Victoria Exhibition and Education Room

-Sunken Secrets is housed within 5 casemates of Fort Victoria.
+Sunken Secrets is housed within five casemates of Fort Victoria.
 Fort Victoria was one of dozens of Victorian fortifications built around the shores of Britain to defend the nation from an anticipated French invasion.
 During its life it served as a sea mining station, a coastal artillery training school, and a base for British speedboats supporting the D-Day landings.
 After the Second World War it was used as a small vessel training station for men on their National Service.
 This exhibition tells the story of the fort and its important role at the cutting edge of military technology.